Amandawlee/iss-tracker-app/README.md

 First Method:

-Use <code>git clone git@github.com:Amandawlee/my-coe332-hws.git</code> to clone the repository to your local system.
-Then, locate the file through <code>cd my-coe332-hws/homework05</code>.
+Use <code>git clone git@github.com:Amandawlee/iss-tracker-app.git</code> to clone the repository to your local system.
+Then, locate the file through <code>cd iss-tracker-app</code>.
 In order to run the code, run the Flask application through one ssh terminal and then query it through another ssh terminal.

 To run the Flask application, insert the following on the command line: <code>flask --app iss_tracker --debug run</code>.

 Second Method:

-Use <code>git clone git@github.com:Amandawlee/my-coe332-hws.git</code> to clone the repository to your local system.
-Then, locate the file through <code>cd my-coe332-hws/homework05</code>.
-Build a Docker image locally from the Dockerfile with <code>docker build -t username/iss_tracker:hw05 .</code>.
-Then, run the image as a container with <code>docker run -it --rm -p 5000:5000 username/iss_tracker:hw05</code>.
+Use <code>git clone git@github.com:Amandawlee/iss-tracker-app.git</code> to clone the repository to your local system.
+Then, locate the file through <code>cd iss-tracker-app</code>.
+Build a Docker image locally from the Dockerfile with <code>docker build -t username/iss_tracker:midterm .</code>.
+Then, run the image as a container with <code>docker run -it --rm -p 5000:5000 username/iss_tracker:midterm</code>.
 Replace <code>username</code> with your username for Docker Hub.

 Third Method:

-Pull a prebuilt image on Docker Hub with <code>docker pull amandawlee/iss_tracker:hw05</code>  and run it using <code>docker run -it --rm -p 5000:5000 amandawlee/iss_tracker:hw05</code>.
+Pull a prebuilt image on Docker Hub with <code>docker pull amandawlee/iss_tracker:midterm</code>  and run it using <code>docker run -it --rm -p 5000:5000 amandawlee/iss_tracker:midterm</code>.

+Fourth Method:

+Use <code>git clone git@github.com:Amandawlee/iss-tracker-app.git</code> to clone the repository to your local system.
+Then, locate the file through <code>cd iss-tracker-app</code>.
+Run <code>docker-compose up</code> to start up the application with the settings in the <code>docker-compose.yml</code> file.

 ## Example Output: